concur/developer.concur.com/src/api-reference/budget/budget-category.md

 * [Budget Tracking Field](/api-reference/budget/budget-tracking.html)
 * [Budget Adjustments](/api-reference/budget/budget-adjustments.html)

-**Preview** _This is a prerelease version of the service and is subject to change before final release._
+{% include prerelease.html %}

 This resource is used to retrieve and update budget categories which are collections of expense types used for budget matching.
 Each budget item header may have one Budget Category.
 If it does, only line items with expense types contained in that Budget Category will be accumulated to the budget.

 * [GET all Budget Categories](#getall)
 * [GET a Budget Category](#get)